base-org/pessimism/docs/architecture/engine.markdown

 ## Heuristic

-An heuristic is a logical execution module that defines some set of invalidation criteria.
+A heuristic is a logical execution module that defines some set of invalidation criteria.
 The heuristic is responsible for processing the input data and determining if an invalidation has occurred.
 If an invalidation has occurred, the heuristic will return a `InvalidationOutcome` that contains relevant metadata necessary for the `EngineManager` to create an `Alert`.

 ### Hardcoded Base Heuristic